5 Things to Know About the iOS 14.8 Update

 iOS 14.8 Update: What’s New

 Despite it being a milestone upgrade, iOS 14.8 only brings two changes to the iPhone.
-Both of those changes are security patches and you can read more about them over on Apple’s security site.
+Both changes are security patches and you can read more about them over on Apple’s security site.

 Apple was forced to push iOS 14.7.1 in order to fix an issue where iPhone models with Touch ID couldn’t unlock a paired Apple Watch using the Unlock with iPhone feature.
 The update also had a new security patch on board.
 If you skipped iOS 14.7.1, you’ll get these changes with iOS 14.8.